Quantum Frustration as a Protection Mechanism in Non-Topological Majorana Qubits: the qubit in a -junction

 My discussion starts exactly as Refs.~\citep{lutchyn2010majorana,oreg2010helical,klinovaja2012transition,alicea2012new} and assume that $InSb$ or $InAs$ wires are used to construct the Kitaev chain.
-Using Eq.~(\ref{eq:effectivve_paring}), one can identify three possible mechanisms to realize a $\pi$-junction in the semiconductor wire. \begin{enumerate} \item The most direct scenario occurs when the quantum wire is placed atop of a superconducting $\pi$-junction.
+Using Eq.~(\ref{eq:effectivve_pairing}), one can identify three possible mechanisms to realize a $\pi$-junction in the semiconductor wire. \begin{enumerate} \item The most direct scenario occurs when the quantum wire is placed atop of a superconducting $\pi$-junction.
 In this configuration, each side of the wire acquires an effective pairing amplitude from a different $s$-wave superconductor with a relative phase of $\pi$, see Fig.~\ref{fig:pi-1}.
 The physics of this model was described at Ref.~\citep{baldo2023zerofrequency}. \item A second mechanism involves reversing the direction of the external magnetic field responsible for the Zeeman splitting, Eq. (\ref{eq:H_z}).
-This approach is, in principle, achievable in $InSb$ wires by using nanopatterned ferromagnets, as proposed in Ref.~\citep{klinovaja2012transition}, see Fig.~\ref{fig:semiconductor-wire}. \item The third, and most physically feasible, mechanism is to reverse the orientation of the spin--orbit coupling vector, $\hat{e}$.
-If a wire is grown along a given crystallographic direction defining $\hat{e}$ and then cleaved and reoriented, the two segments have opposite spin--orbit orientations.
+This approach is, in principle, achievable in $InSb$ wires by using nanopatterned ferromagnets, as proposed in Ref.~\citep{klinovaja2012transition}, see Fig.~\ref{fig:semiconductor-wire}. \item The third, and most experimentally practical mechanism, is to reverse the orientation of the spin-orbit coupling vector, $\hat{e}$ sproposed on Ref.~\citep{klinovaja2015fermionic}.
+If a wire is grown along a given crystallographic direction defining $\hat{e}$ and then cleaved and reoriented, the two segments have opposite spin-orbit orientations.
 The junction between these two regions thus realizes a $\pi$-domain wall in the effective pairing phase, providing a simple and experimentally accessible route to a $\pi$-junction device. \end{enumerate}

 The Cooper pair coherence length defines another important length-scale.
 If the separation between the superconductor wires is larger than this distance, then the junction is defined as long.
-Conversely, if the length is smaller it is defined as a short junction\citep{baldo2023zerofrequency}.
+Conversely, if the length is smaller it is defined as a short junction~\citep{baldo2023zerofrequency}.